stevechoy/pdfcombiner/README.md

 # PDF Combiner

 PDF Combiner is a simple <a href="https://lagom.shinyapps.io/PDF_Combiner/" target="_blank">R Shiny App</a> that allows merging of pdf files with page removal option.
-It is a **free alternative** to Adobe Acrobat and/or various online websites which require users to sign-up.
+It is a **fast, free, and secure alternative** to commercial software such as Adobe Acrobat and/or various online websites which require users to sign-up, and it avoids any potential risks associated with uploading files elsewhere.

 Features include:
 - Supports multiple upload of PDFs, either one at a time or all at once